Bury St Edmunds witch trials: The 1662 trial

 Decrying the controversial ("so much controverted") nature of views on witchcraft and witch-phobia, even during the 17th century, the original pamphlet about the proceedings in 1662 A Tryal of Witches was only printed anonymously, and not until twenty years later.
 The original writer is described as having sat in on the proceedings and taken an account "for his own satisfaction" before passing it to another anonymous "private Gentleman's hands in the country" who later passed it to the anonymous publisher of the work who printed it 1682.
 Thus the three different people in this chain all chose to remain anonymous.

 The trial began on 10 March 1662, when two elderly widows, Rose Cullender and Amy Duny (or Deny or Denny), living in Lowestoft, were accused of witchcraft by their neighbours and faced 13 charges of the bewitching of several young children between the ages of a few months to 18 years old, resulting in one death.
 They may have been aware of each other, inhabiting a small town, but Cullender was from a property-owning family, whilst Denny was the widow of a labourer.
 The charge of witchcraft was first brought against them by a Lowestoft merchant, Samuel Pacy, who claimed that both women had separately called at his house to purchase herring, but had been upset to be turned away.
 Pacy accused the women of causing the afflictions of his two daughters, Elizabeth and Deborah, age eleven and nine respectively.
 Pacy's sister Margaret also testified against the women.
-They were tried at the Assize held in Bury St Edmunds under the auspices of the 1603 Witchcraft Act, by a well-respected judge Sir Matthew Hale, Lord Chief Baron of the Exchequer.
+They were tried at the Assize held in Bury St Edmunds under the auspices of the Witchcraft Act 1603, by a well-respected judge Sir Matthew Hale, Lord Chief Baron of the Exchequer.